-A fly-fishing trip gives that special dad in your life a chance to get out and explore new lands and waters with the people he loves.
+A Colorado fly-fishing trip gives that special dad in your life a chance to get out and explore new lands and waters with the people he loves.
 No matter how big the skills gap is between you and your dad, you’ll all have a good time with the help of your guide.
 If your dad is new to fly fishing, some guided trips include all the gear you’ll need.
 Some trip options include a half-day, full-day, or even multi-day overnights!
 The multi-day overnight trips offer awesome adventures and great bonding time.
-You’ll fish, raft, eat, and camp together in another town, state, or country.
+You’ll fish, raft, eat, and camp together along the Colorado River.

 When you go on a fly-fishing trip, you’re not paying for a guide and transportation, you’re paying for an experience and the memories that come with it.
 If you no longer live at home, maybe you don’t even live in the same state as your dad, reserving a fly-fishing trip can be a great excuse to see him.
 What’s more, this is your chance to get photos and footage of your dad having the time of his life, maybe even bonding with his kids and grandkids.